The landmine chest press is a landmine exercise that targets the chest and shoulder muscles and mimics the angles of an incline bench press.

 Here’s the deal, this exercise looks cool.
 Which is great, for looking cool anyway.
 But that also means the meathead in us will want to do more weight than we should, leading to more of the other two problems mentioned above.

-Think of it like a safer version of an incline bench press.
-The grip is a little more comfortable, you can get true humeral adduction, increasing chest activation, and it looks cool.
+Think of this exercise like a variation of an incline bench press.
+And a safer variation at that.
+The grip is a little more comfortable, you can get true humeral adduction, increasing chest activation.
+And it looks cool.

 From a practical standpoint, you can target the chest without needing an actual bench.
 For example, if you train at home and have nothing but a barbell, this can be one of your go-to chest exercises along with a landmine floor press.